-Amanda Katchur, Psy.D., is a licensed psychologist who has been providing individual and family therapy for children, adolescents, and adults at MAPS Behavioral Health since 2013.
+Amanda Yarosh Katchur, Psy.D., is a licensed psychologist who has been providing individual and family therapy for children, adolescents, and adults at Community Services Group’s Lancaster office since 2013.
+She also is the Program Coordinator for the School-Based Outpatient Therapy Program and a Clinical Coordinator.
 She holds a Doctor of Psychology in Clinical Psychology from Marywood University and has participated in specialized training to provide Parent-Child Interaction Therapy (PCIT) and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
-Her previous professional experience includes working with all ages in community-based, inpatient, partial hospital, and outpatient programs.
-Additionally, she has worked with students in a college counseling center.
+Amanda has a special interest in working with the LGBTQI+ population as well as working with individuals who are or have been involved with the foster care system.
+Amanda’s previous experience includes working in inpatient, outpatient, and community-based settings.

 Groundbreaking Strides in Coal Township